Lemonbrush/My-iOS-Dev-Learning-Tracker/README.md

 # 🎯 My-iOS-Dev-Learning-Tracker

 Hi!
-This my log of iOS development skills, resources, highlights and many more that eventially evolved into a constantly growing knowledge base
+This is my log of iOS development skills, resources, highlights and many more that eventially evolved into a constantly growing knowledge base
 Here gethered the bare minimum you need to know to become an iOS developer. `Highlighted` themes are most essential topics Feel free to contribute!